-As a contractual remedy, AAMC and OIG hereby agree that failure to comply with certain obligations as set forth in this CIA may lead to the imposition of the following monetary penalties (hereinafter referred to as "Stipulated Penalties") in accordance with the following provisions.
+As a contractual remedy, Apria and OIG hereby agree that failure to comply with certain obligations as set forth in this CIA may lead to the imposition of the following monetary penalties (hereinafter referred to as "Stipulated Penalties") in accordance with the following provisions.

-- 1. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day AAMC fails to establish, implement or comply with any of the following obligations as described in Section III:
+- 1. A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) per obligation for each day Apria fails to establish, implement or comply with any of the following obligations as described in Section III:

 - a. a Compliance Officer;

 - b. a Compliance Committee;

 - c. the Board compliance obligations;

-- d. the management certification obligations;
+- d. the management certification obligations and the development and implementation of a written process for Certifying Employees, as required by Section III.A.4;

-- e. written Policies and Procedures;

-- f. the development of a written training plan and the training and education of Covered Persons and Board members; - g. a risk assessment and internal review process; - h. a Disclosure Program; - i.
+- e. written Policies and Procedures; - f. the development of a written training plan and the training and education of Covered Persons and Board members; - g. a risk assessment and internal review process; - h. a Disclosure Program; - i.
 Ineligible Persons screening and removal requirements; - j. notification of Government investigations or legal proceedings; - k. policies and procedures regarding the repayment of Overpayments; and - 1. reporting of Reportable Events. - 2.
-A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day AAMC fails to engage and use an IRO, as required by Section III.D, Appendix A, or Appendix B. - 3.
-A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day AAMC fails to submit a complete Implementation Report, Annual Report or any certification to OIG in accordance with the requirements of Section V by the deadlines for submission. - 4.
-A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day AAMC fails to submit any Claims Review Report in accordance with the requirements of Section III.D and Appendix B or fails to repay any Overpayment identified by the IRO, as required by Appendix B. - 5.
-A Stipulated Penalty of \$1,500 for each day AAMC fails to grant access as required in Section VII (This Stipulated Penalty shall begin to accrue on the date AAMC fails to grant access.). - 6.
-A Stipulated Penalty of \$50,000 for each false certification submitted by or on behalf of AAMC as part of its Implementation Report, any Annual Report, additional documentation to a report (as requested by OIG), or otherwise required by this CIA.
+A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Apria fails to engage and use an IRO, as required by Section III.D, Appendix A, or Appendix B. - 3.
+A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Apria fails to timely submit (a) a complete Implementation Report or Annual Report, (b) a certification to OIG in accordance with the requirements of Section V, or (c) a complete response to any request for information from OIG. - 4.
+A Stipulated Penalty of \$2,500 (which shall begin to accrue on the day after the date the obligation became due) for each day Apria fails to submit any Claims Review Report in accordance with the requirements of Section III.D and Appendix B or fails to repay any Overpayment identified by the IRO, as required by Appendix B. - 5.
+A Stipulated Penalty of \$1,500 for each day Apria fails to grant access as required in Section VII (This Stipulated Penalty shall begin to accrue on the date Apria fails to grant access.). - 6.
+A Stipulated Penalty of \$50,000 for each false certification submitted by or on behalf of Apria as part of its Implementation Report, any Annual

+Report, additional documentation to a report (as requested by OIG), or otherwise required by this CIA.